phreeza/manuscript_axon_potentials/doc/manuscript.md

 correlation coefficient for all recordings was $R^2=0.56\pm 0.15$.
 The correlation coefficient for the example shown in [@fig:barnowl] was 0.62.

-We note that in fitting the model to the data, we are referring to the membrane voltage averaged over many trials.
-In order to asses how valid this approximation is for a single trial, we referred to the work of
+For fitting the model to the data, we have used the membrane voltage averaged over many trials.
+To assess how valid this approximation is for a single trial, we referred to the work of
 @Kuokkanen2010Origin, who showed that in the case of a sinusoidal stimulation, this question can be answered in frequency space.
-They show that the signal to noise ratio (SNR), i\.e\. the ratio between the signal power related to the sinusoidal stimulation to the power related to random fluctuations is given by
+They showed that the signal to noise ratio (SNR), i\.e\. the ratio between the signal power related to the sinusoidal stimulation to the power related to random fluctuations is given by
 $\text{SNR}=N\lambda\nu^2T$, where $N$ is the number of independent sources,